-Today OneLogin is excited to announce our new integration with AWS Single Sign-On (AWS SSO).
-Customers who use both OneLogin and AWS SSO can take advantage of this integration to ensure users access the appropriate resources in their multi-role, multi-account AWS environments.
+Today OneLogin is excited to announce our new integration with AWS Identity and Access Management (AWS IAM).
+Customers who use both OneLogin and AWS IAM can take advantage of this integration to ensure users access the appropriate resources in their multi-role, multi-account AWS environments.

 As an Advanced APN Partner with a Security Competency, OneLogin is a trusted IAM platform for AWS customers that employ an identity management strategy as part of AWS’s Shared Responsibility Model.
 We’re excited to collaborate with AWS on this initiative which builds upon our existing functionalities to provide secure, unified access to cloud and on-prem environments.

-AWS Single Sign-On makes it easy to centrally manage access to multiple AWS accounts and business applications and provide users with single sign-on access to all their assigned accounts and applications from one place.
-With AWS SSO, you can easily manage access and user permissions to all of your accounts in AWS Organizations centrally.
-AWS SSO configures and maintains all the necessary permissions for your accounts automatically, without requiring any additional setup in the individual accounts.
+AWS Identity and Access Management makes it easy to centrally manage access to multiple AWS accounts and business applications and provide users with single sign-on access to all their assigned accounts and applications from one place.
+With AWS IAM, you can easily manage access and user permissions to all of your accounts in AWS Organizations centrally.
+AWS IAM configures and maintains all the necessary permissions for your accounts automatically, without requiring any additional setup in the individual accounts.

 When you configure accounts and roles for user access across your multi-account and multi-role AWS environment, you may experience a situation where AWS admins want control over granular access patterns for users, rather than using IAM solutions to manage this process.